apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

 #0   running   2018-08-29 01:29:55 PM   0.0%   44.7M of 256M   56.1M of 512M
 ```

-h.
+d.
 Get a list of apps to determine the URL of the app just pushed:

 ```bash
 $ cf apps